lyz-code/clinv/README.md

 * Project names, aliases and descriptions.
 * Service names, aliases and descriptions.
 * Information names, aliases and descriptions.
-* EC2 properties (id, name, private ips, public ips, descriptions and security group ids).
+* EC2 properties (id, name, private ips, public ips, descriptions, regions and security group ids).

 And will print the matching information.